imagekit-developer/imagekit-angular/README.md

 | publicKey      | String | Optional |
 | authenticator      | ()=>Promise<{signature:string,token:string,expiry:number}> | Optional |

-Note: All three `urlEndpoint` and `publicKey`  must be present in the attribute for them to take effect.
+Note: `urlEndpoint` and `publicKey` must be present in the attribute for them to take effect.
 Otherwise, the SDK will fall back to the values specified in `app.module.ts`.

 Sample usage